 What do you think?

-What are your tips for living a happier healthier life?
+What are your tips for living a healthy, happy life life?
 What do you do that brings a smile to your face – and the face of others.
 We would love to hear form you, so do share your experiences.

 As always, your interaction with our posts creates a reservoir of wisdom for all our readers to benefit from so please share your thoughts, stories and questions in the comments box below and remember to tweet, like and +1 ~ thanks